mike-a-yen/nn_demo/blog/post.md

 <img src="../nn_diagram.png" width="500px">

-These types of figures are used to illustrate the neural network's architecture which is ultimately responsible for the network's behavior and thus an important thing to think about when constructing your own neural network.
-Choosing a good architecture is difficult and once a good one is identified, it is illustrated via one of these figures.
+These figures are used to illustrate the neural network's architecture which is ultimately responsible for the network's behavior and thus an important thing to think about when constructing your own neural network.
+There are some loose heuristics for choosing a good architecture, but this is a skill that gets better with experience.
+Once a good architecture is identified it is illustrated via one of these figures so others can get a better understanding of your network.

 ## What is a neural net doing?
-This is a common question and the answer is understandable by anyone.
+The answer can be explained in a mathematically intensive way or a hand-wavy way.
+For the purpose of this discussion we will choose the later.
 Just like any other machine learning algorithm neural networks take an input vector of features `x` and provide some kind of output `y`.

 The magic behind neural nets is the way they move data between layers.
 Data is transfered by combining all of the outputs of the left layer in many different ways and sending each of these different combinations to one of the input nodes of the right layer.
-While training your neural net it will figure out how to combine the inputs to produce the best outputs.
+While training, your neural net will figure out how to combine the inputs to produce the best outputs.
 This combining operation is facilitated by matrix multiplication and is the foundation for all neural networks.

 By repetitively making combinations of combinations of the inputs a neural network can figure out the higher level structures in the data.
 This principle is what makes neural networks so powerful.

 ## How can I use a neural net?
-There are many popular neural network libraries built for python, however the 2 that I will focus on here are `Tensorflow` and `keras`.
+There are many popular neural network libraries built for python, however the two that I will focus on here are `Tensorflow` and `keras`.

 <img src="../nn_libs.png" width="400px">